 If a student credit card is not the right fit for you, you can still apply for a traditional credit card.
 Though you cannot be approved for regular credit cards on your own without any established credit history, you can have a co-signer on your application.
 Applying for a credit card with a co-signer will enable you to receive approval and start building credit with that card.

 Ask a parent or guardian if they would be willing to co-sign and discuss the implications.
-It is important that you are aware that co-signing onto a loan or credit card means that that person will be legally responsible for the debt if left unpaid.
+It is important that you are aware that co-signing onto a personal loan or credit card means that that person will be legally responsible for the debt if left unpaid.
 You must practice responsible credit habits by paying off your balance and keeping a low credit utilization rate.

 Get a Secured Credit Card